madhu1804/Hostel-Management-System/README.md

 These entities along with certain relationships between them form the Hostel Management System.
 Here, I have first created all the relations using ‘create’ command.
 After that, Ifeeded the respective values to the relations and finally declare foreign key attributes, which binds together the relations together.

-The foreign keys which we have included in this project include:
+Foreign keys:
 1. Student Relation derives BHOSTEL_ID from Boys_Hostel’s BHOSTEL_ID
-2. 2.
-Mess_Employee derives BHOSTEL_ID from Boys_Hostel’s BHOSTEL_ID
+2. Mess_Employee derives BHOSTEL_ID from Boys_Hostel’s BHOSTEL_ID
-3. 3.
-Room derives BHOSTEL_ID from Boys_Hostel’s BHOSTEL_ID
+3. Room derives BHOSTEL_ID from Boys_Hostel’s BHOSTEL_ID
 4. Student derives ROOM_ID from Room’s ROOM_ID
 5. Fee derives FSID from Student’s STUDENT_ID

 NOTE:The above relational schema includes all the possible foreign key relationships.
-However, we have only chosen 5 among them in our project.
+However, I chose 5 among them in the project.

 Five Foreign Keys additional: